jfhbrook/susitna/adrs/006-runtime-exit.md

 expected exit code and throws a test-only Error to stop execution and signal the exit.

-The motivation for an `Exit` Error type is largely in anticipation of a [click-like](https://click.palletsprojects.com/en/8.1.x/) API.
-It was a decision made on the guess that being able to exit through exceptions would be useful.
-In practice, it's entirely unused outside of the CLI tests.

-That said, one nice property of the `Exit` error is that it allows a graceful shutdown - that is, error handling in the rest of the application can call its "finally" blocks to cleanly spin down resources before an exit.
-Calling `process.exit` directly doesn't allow for that.
+The motivation for an `Exit` Error type is that it allows for error handling to implement graceful shutdown - that is, error handling in the rest of the application can call its "finally" blocks to cleanly spin down resources before an exit.
+It's also inspired by [click](https://click.palletsprojects.com/en/8.1.x/)'s API - the actual needs were unknown, but given I was implementing a CLI framework, following click's lead seemed reasonable.

 ### Why Host#exit?